yzkn/PowerPlatform-PowerApps-PowerAutomate-ArrayTest/README.md

-# PowerPlatform-PowerApps-PowerAutomate-ArrayTest
+# Yamataka

+---

 Data linkage from Automate cloud flow to Canvas app